 Are you doing work you love?
 If you dread your job every day, what changes can you make?
 Can you do anything differently in your home life to avoid feeling anxious and overwhelmed?

 If you haven’t figured it out yet, I’m not an “extreme” dietitian – I don’t believe in paleo, or low carb, or one way of eating because research shows that those ways of life don’t work for everyone.

 My parting thoughts:

-- I think the film is very biased overall, and has and will continue to “scare” many people who watch it.
+- I think the What the Health film is very biased overall, and has and will continue to “scare” many people who watch it.
 The film is certainly fear mongering.
 We only have 3 macro nutrients to eat (fat, protein, carbohydrates), and this documentary bashes a good portion of protein and fat.

 - 1 egg per day is NOT the same as smoking 5 cigarettes a day (this claim is ridiculous and not backed by science).